RSL459/foretoken/data-plane/frontend/src/router/README.md

 ## E/P/D multi-stage routing

 A request may be served by associated Encoder, Prefill, and Decode route components.
 The Router selects a target for each required execution stage and keeps those targets within the same pipeline scope.

+Built-in load-aware scorers possess pipeline visibility: when scoring for the Prefill stage, the scorer automatically factors in the load of the lightest Decode node within that E/P/D path, achieving load balancing across the entire pipeline.

 Algorithms may score the complete compatible and healthy candidate snapshot.
 After scoring and before Picker, the Router narrows the list for the current execution stage and the selected pipeline scope.
 Picker therefore cannot select a target outside the associated component set.
 The same request-local Context remains available across these selection stages.